Loudest Bluetooth speakers 2024: The best speakers capable of summoning the devil himself

 Buy if you're a Marshall fan looking for a powerful speaker: All Marshall speakers look the business, but the Woburn II is our pick if you want LOUD!

 Historic brand Marshall has been loyal to loud for decades.
-Fortunately, this old-timer seems quick to adapt to the modern times when you consider the Woburn II’s Bluetooth connectivity.
+Fortunately, this old-timer seems quick to adapt to the modern times when you consider the Woburn III’s Bluetooth 5.2 connectivity.
 Other additions include a Marshall app which gives you the ability to turn the speaker on and off, as well as manually control the volume, bass and treble.

-Read our Marshall Woburn II review
+Read our Marshall Woburn III review

-Best for sound quality
+Best audio quality

 Loudest Bluetooth speakers: Amazon Echo Studio